danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 Starting on a new codebase is disorienting.
 Even experienced developers spend their first days (or weeks) building a mental model of how things fit together.
 What business problem does this solve?
 How is authentication handled?
 How about authorization?
 Where does the business logic live — service objects?
 Concerns?
 Plain old Ruby objects?
 How are tests organized?
 What's the deployment process?

 This gets even harder when you're crossing technology boundaries.
 I'm a Rails developer.
-My day-to-day is a Rails monolith — ActiveRecord, PostgreSQL, RSpec, Sidekiq, the usual.
+My day-to-day is developing within a Rails monolith — ActiveRecord, PostgreSQL, RSpec, Sidekiq, the usual.
 But an upcoming initiative requires me to work across our company's main product, which is a .NET application, backed by MongoDB with an Angular SPA frontend.

 Rather than spending days sifting through unfamiliar directories and trying to figure out how the pieces fit together, I pointed Claude at the codebase and asked it to generate onboarding documentation *for me specifically* — a Rails developer who needs to understand this system.